fatipardo/PDBClean-0.0.2/README.md

-# PDBClean-0.0.2
+# PDBCleanV2 : A Python Library for Creating Self-Consistent Structure Datasets.

-PDBClean allows you to create a curated ensemble of structures deposited in the Protein Data Bank.
+With PDBCleanV2, users can create their own self-consistent structure dataset, enabling more straightforward comparison among structures.
+The library creates separate files for each biological assembly present in a structure file and standardizes chain names and numbering.
+Our goal is to provide researchers with a consistent dataset that facilitates their analysis.

-# What does PDBClean actually do?
+# PDBCleanV2 workflow

-We have created Jupyter Notebooks to show how to create a curated ensemble of structures using PDBClean.
+We have created Jupyter Notebooks that provide a step-by-step guide for creating a curated ensemble of structures using PDBCleanV2.

 ### [Step 0.
 Download structural ensemble form RCSB PDB.](https://github.com/fatipardo/PDBClean-0.0.2/blob/master/Notebooks/Step0.DownloadStructuralEnsembleFromRCSBPDB.ipynb)

 Download all structures that match the name and sequence of your molecule of interest.

-> **Note:** This notebook does not display on the Github website, download and open in your browser.
+> **Note:** This notebook sometimes does not display on the Github website, download and open in your browser.

 ### [Step 1.
 Clean Structures and Create one CIF file per biological assembly.](https://github.com/fatipardo/PDBClean-0.0.2/blob/master/Notebooks/Step1.CreateOneCIFFilePerBiologicalAssembly.ipynb)